saltukalakus/idiomatic-rust-snippets/src/algorithms/searching/binary.md

 - It initializes two pointers, `low` and `high`, to the start and end of the array, respectively.
 - It enters a loop where it calculates the middle index and compares the middle element with the target.
 - If the middle element is equal to the target, it returns the index.
-- If the middle element is less than the target, it adjusts the `low` pointer to search the right half.
+- If the middle element is less than the target, it adjusts the `low` pointer to search the right half of the array.
-- If the middle element is greater than the target, it adjusts the `high` pointer to search the left half.
+- If the middle element is greater than the target, it adjusts the `high` pointer to search the left half of the array.
 - If the target is not found, it returns `None`.

-This implementation assumes that the input array is sorted.
-If the array is not sorted, the binary search algorithm will not work correctly.